flynn/u2f/README.md

 ## Compatibility

-Tested with these devices on Linux and macOS:
+Tested with these devices on macOS, Linux, and Windows:

 | Vendor | Product | Vendor ID | Product ID | Version | Implements Wink | Notes |
 | ------ | ------- | --------- | ---------- | ------- | --------------- | ----- |